Justin Turner returning to World Series champion Dodgers - WTMJ

 The 36-year-old third baseman batted .307 with four homers, 23 RBIs and an .860 OPS during the pandemic-shortened 2020 season.

 He hit .320 with two homers during the World Series before being pulled from the deciding Game 6 after testing positive for the coronavirus.
-He infamously returned to the field after the final out and removed his mask near teammates during the celebration.
+He infamously broke protocol by returning to the field after the final out and removed his mask near teammates during the celebration.
+MLB decided against punishing him.

 A late-bloomer after overhauling his swing in his late 20s, Turner has been an anchor in the Dodgers’ lineup for most of their eight straight NL West titles.
 The red-headed slugger hit .302 with 116 homers over seven seasons in Los Angeles.